What is the Solicitors Regulation Authority?

 How You Benefit From the SRA

 Now that the technical information has been explained, you might be wondering, “Well, how does the SRA benefit me?”
-Firstly, your conveyancing costs may be reduced in the long run as, by using an SRA regulated conveyancer, you’ll be provided with a first-class service by a trustworthy professional.
+Firstly, your conveyancing costs may be reduced in the long run as, by using an SRA regulated conveyancer, you should be provided with a reliable service by a trustworthy professional.
 You won’t be losing money by switching between unqualified solicitors or wasting it on irrelevant services.
 Complete transparency and honesty is required when working with an SRA conveyancer and so you can trust your hard-earned money won’t go to waste.